RenYurui/PIRender/README.md

 ./scripts/download_demo_dataset.sh
 ```

+Or you can choose to download the resources with these links:

+​	[Google Driven &](https://drive.google.com/drive/folders/16Yn2r46b4cV6ZozOH6a8SdFz_iG7BQk1?usp=sharing) [BaiDu Driven](https://pan.baidu.com/s/1e615bBHvM4Wz-2snk-86Xw) with extraction passwords ”p9ab“

+Then unzip and save the files to `./dataset`

 #### Prepare the dataset

 1. The dataset is preprocessed follow the method used in [First-Order](https://github.com/AliaksandrSiarohin/video-preprocessing).
 You can follow the instructions in their repo to download and crop videos for training and testing.